bgd-labs/aave-proposals-v3/src/20241108_Multi_OnboardAndEnableSUSDeLiquidEModeOnAaveV3MainnetAndLidoInstances/OnboardAndEnableSUSDeLiquidEModeOnAaveV3MainnetAndLidoInstances.md

 ## Specification

-The table below illustrates the configured risk parameters for **sUSDe**
+The table below illustrates the configured risk parameters for **sUSDe** on Aave V3 Lido Instance:

 | Parameter                 |                                      Value |
 | ------------------------- | -----------------------------------------: |